delingren/walle/eyetilt.md

 # Driving one-direction motors

 The eye tilt is controlled with a single shaft rotating either direction.
-The shaft is directly connected to a N10 DC motor.
+The shaft is directly connected to an N10 DC motor.
 There's no need for an H-bridge since we only need one direction.
 Instead, we need be able to turn it on and off with a MOSFET.
 We could use a PWM pin to control the speed but that's really unnecessary.
 We only need one speed.

 ![eye tilt shaft](./media/IMG_0795.jpeg)